 SSAP No. 84—Health Care and Government Insured Plan Receivables

+INT 24-02: Medicare Prescription Payment Plan

 INT 05-05 Issue

 The Medicare Modernization Act of 2003 (MMA) created a new program, commonly known as Medicare Part D, whereby Medicare recipients may obtain prescription coverage offered by insurers who have been approved by the Centers for Medicare and Medicaid Services (CMS).
 Insurers who offer Medicare Part D coverage will, starting in January 2006, receive several different types of funds relating to the program.
 Some of these funds relate to portions of the coverage that require an annual reconciliation, resulting in the return of any excess funds received.
 Other funds may be received (or may be required to be returned) to offset experience that is especially unfavorable (or, respectively, favorable).